Aung San Suu Kyi Fast Facts - KTVZ

 June 10-14, 2015 – During her first visit to China, meets with Chinese President Xi Jinping as she begins a trip that will emphasize her apparent transition from human rights defender to pragmatic politician.

-November 13, 2015 – Myanmar’s election commission announces that Suu Kyi’s National League for Democracy (NLD) party has won a historic majority in the nation’s first freely held parliamentary elections.
-Suu Kyi is not able to become President because of a constitutional amendment that prohibits anyone with foreign relatives from becoming the nation’s leader.
+November 13, 2015 – Myanmar’s election commission announces that Suu Kyi’s NLD party has won a historic majority in the nation’s first freely held parliamentary elections.
+Suu Kyi is not able to become president because of a constitutional amendment that prohibits anyone with foreign relatives from becoming the nation’s leader.

 April 5, 2016 – Suu Kyi is named state counselor, a role created especially for her.
 The post allows her to be in contact with ministries, departments, organizations, associations and individuals, and makes her accountable to parliament, according to Myanmar’s state media.
 While Suu Kyi is barred from holding the office of president, the new position is widely expected to allow her to rule by proxy.